snaffisah/Customer-Segmentation-Using-Deep-Learning/README.md

 (Still need a lot of improvement!
 Please read 1st)

 ## Description
-Objective: Create a classifier model to group customer's data using deep learning and return result in a new csv file
+Objective: Create a classifier model to identify group for customer using deep learning and return result in a new csv file

 * Model training - Deep learning
 * Method: Sequential